Aortic Stenosis (cont.)

 The major symptoms of aortic stenosis are:

-In 4% of the patients with aortic stenosis, the first symptom is sudden death, usually during strenuous exertion.
+In a low percentage of the patients with aortic stenosis, the first symptom is sudden death, usually during strenuous exertion.

 The exact reason for sudden death is unknown.
 It may be due to heart rhythm abnormalities secondary to inadequate blood flow through the narrowed aortic valve into the coronary arteries of the heart.
 Insufficient oxygen to the inner lining of the heart muscle occurs do to the lack of blood flow to the coronary arteries, particularly during strenuous exercise.
 Lack of oxygen in the heart muscles causes chest pain and possibly abnormal heart rhythms.